invesalius/gsoc/gsoc_2023_ideas.md

 # GSoC 2023 Ideas for InVesalius

-All the current ideas for GSoC2022 are listed bellow:
+All the current ideas for GSoC 2023 are listed bellow:

 ### Add unit tests to InVesalius to ease the process of adding new features